-Staffing for the department consists of over 357 full time career staff and over 300 volunteers.
-The Department is split into three battalions geographically.
-Currently, the department operates nineteen Advanced Life Support ambulances throughout the county.
-The county operates thirty-nine stations between the career and volunteer staff.
+Staffing for the department consists of more than 350 full-time staff and more that 250 volunteers.
+The Department is split into four battalions geographically.
+The department provides Basic and Advanced Life Support ambulances throughout the county.
+The County operates 40 stations between the career and volunteer staff.

-Horry County operates a stand alone Emergency 911 system located in the City of Conway.
-Staff of E911 answers all emergency calls for the entire county.
+Horry County operates a standalone Emergency 911 system located in the City of Conway.
+911 answers all emergency calls for the entire county.
 However, some municipalities dispatch their own units.
-These calls are transferred by the County E911 Center.
+These calls are transferred by the County 911 Center.

 Specialty Teams within the organization include the Hazmat, Marine Rescue, Wildfire, Technical Rescue, Peer Support, and Honor Guard.

 Horry County Fire Rescue provides “mutual aid” to areas within the municipalities of Horry County.
 These areas include the cities of Myrtle Beach, Conway, Surfside Beach, North Myrtle Beach and Loris.
 The Department can be requested by these departments within their jurisdiction.
 These departments also provide mutual aid to Horry County Fire Rescue.
 Another area of mutual aid is to departments located in counties adjacent to Horry County.
 These departments include Fairbluff, NC, Tabor City, NC, Calabash, NC, Mullins, SC, Murrells Inlet, SC and Nichols, SC.